-What are the patent grace periods to file in the US and foreign countries?
+What are the patent grace periods in foreign countries and the US?

 Why do patent grace periods matter?